 My homemade cheesecake pudding is creamy and smooth and tastes exactly like a slice of cheesecake!
-Make some graham cracker crumbs for a yummy crunchy topping (got to have a crust for your cheesecake!) and swirl in my amazing blueberry sauce to put it over the top.
+Make some graham cracker crumbs for a yummy crunchy topping (got to have a crust!) and swirl in my amazing blueberry sauce to put it over the top.

 I’m excited to share this recipe with you!
-The idea came about from my daughter’s request for cheesecake and for pudding and then she thought cheesecake pudding would be awesome.
+The idea came about from my daughter’s request for cheesecake and for pudding and then she thought putting them both together would be awesome.

 She was right.

-We had this pudding for Easter this past year and you would have thought we had nothing for dinner.
-This pudding is that good.
+We had it for Easter this past year and you would have thought we had nothing for dinner.
+It is that good.

 Of course we had it before Easter (testing) and after (eating) because a dessert this good and easy deserves to be in our rotation just like it deserves to be in yours.

-Note: When you scroll down, you will see a lot of words about how to make cheesecake pudding and that makes it look not so easy.
+Note: When you scroll down, you will see a lot of words about how to make the recipe and that makes it look not so easy.
 All these words are just because I want to make sure you all know exactly what to do here.
-Once you’ve made a pudding thickened with eggs and cornstarch, it’s all just variations on a theme.
+Once you’ve made a similar recipes thickened with eggs and cornstarch, it’s all just variations on a theme.

 To make cheesecake pudding cook milk with sugar, cornstarch, and eggs until thick.
 Add vanilla and cream cheese and whisk smooth.
 Whisk in sour cream and chill until set.
 Serve with graham cracker crumbs and cooked fruit.